season-lab/program-generator/README.md

-This repository provides few scripts/files that can be used for generating a conference program.
+This repository provides few scripts/files that can be used for generating a conference program using the data exported from conf.researchr.org.
 They have been developed for ECOOP 2016.

 Some notes:
  * Input file is a ACM DL Mobile app XML containing details about sessions/talks of a conference.
 It can be exported from the conf.researchr.org using the Dashboard > General Data > Data Export.
 See input/schedule.xml for an example.